Prepare for Surgery

 - A physical examination (one to 30 days before surgery), performed by the patient’s primary health care provider (the doctor or nurse practitioner seen for general health care).

 - Lab work requested by the surgeon.
-(Some tests might have to be conducted no more than seven days before surgery.)
+(Some tests might have to be conducted no more than three days before surgery.)

 The physical examination helps determine whether a patient is healthy enough to have the surgery.
-When you go to the appointment, take the Health History and Physical Examination form you received in your preoperative packet.
+When you go to the appointment, make sure to bring any lab orders you received in your preoperative packet.
 The form identifies the patient’s scheduled procedure(s), along with any lab work the surgeon has requested.
-Ask the primary health care provider to fill out the form and fax it to Gillette at 651-726-2643.
-Also, bring copies of the completed form to Gillette on the day of surgery.
+Ask the primary health care provider to fax your history and physical, as well as any lab results to Gillette at 651-726-2643.

 Female patients who are age 12 or older or who’ve started to menstruate should have a pregnancy test no more than seven days before the surgery.
 The test can occur during the preoperative physical examination.
 If the test hasn’t occurred before the patient arrives at Gillette for surgery, we do the test here.